pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 +++

-Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases. compilation correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.
+Compilation is the process of converting a human-comprehensible, mathematically rich programming language into a machine-readable, operationally explicit target language, often involving multiple sequential phases.
+Compilation correctness ensures that the original program supplied by the user and the target program produced as output "do the same thing" according to our observations.

-compilation correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.
+Compilation correctness has always been an important concern: even if we write wonderfully pristine code, it means nothing if bugs are injected during compilation.
-This blog post will explore the complexity of verifying compilation correctness, delve into its mathematical definition, and showcase the specific approach we adopted in our research as a proof of concept.
+This blog post will explore the complexity of verifying compilation correctness, delve into its mathematical definition, and showcase the specific approach of *type-merged correctness* we adopted in our research.
+There are many hidden assumptions made during compilation that would be dangerous to overlook, but through some helpful analogies, this blog post will help you understand what properties make compilers robust and what dangers to watch out for when implementing compilation procedures.

-# Difficulties in Proving compilation correctness
+# Difficulties in Proving Compilation Correctness

-"You can't compare apples to oranges" aptly summarizes one of the main sources of complexity in compilation proofs.
+"You can't compare apples to oranges" aptly summarizes one of the main sources of complexity in compilation proofs where in this case apples and oranges correspond to programs in the source and target languages.
-The source and target languages involved in compilation are different languages that may have completely different memory models or operational behaviors.
-This difference makes a lot of sense: the programmer is concerned with solving problems that require a high level of abstraction, wheras the computer is concerned with loading buffers and the interpeting binary signals on the bus, so the differing logic that the source and target aim to express necesitates differing operations.
+A source language is designed to assist programmers in solving problems that require a high level of abstraction, so it is rich with tooling and operations that are human comprehensible and mathematically inclined.
+The target language is designed to be read and executed by computers, so it is filled with various operations that control internal details of computers like reading memory or loading a bus.
+Since the logic the languages are working with are substantially different, the patterns of behavior within the languages are difficult to compare.
 We (usually) cannot prove that the source program and compiled program have the "same" behavior; instead, we must prove they have "related" behavior according to a clearly defined notion of what "related" means.

 We can use the analogy of translating between two different spoken languages, say English and Spanish, as many of the same problems occur in computer program compilation.